weaccelerateinc/examples/docs/Frontend.md

 ## Initializing Accelerate

-To initialize the Accelerate flow a call must be made to the object our script attaches to the global window:
+To initialize the Accelerate flow, a call must be made to the object our script attaches to the global window:

 ```
 window.accelerate.init({